Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

+In this section, we construct derived equivalences between the global sections of the perverse schobers $\mathcal{F}_{\mathcal{T}}(R)$ arising from changing the ideal $n$-angulation by a flip of an edge.
+The construction is a direct generalization of the one given in \cite[Section 6.4]{Chr22} for the global sections of $\mathcal{F}_\mathcal{T}(k)$ in the case $n=3$.
+In the case $R=k$, we thus obtain derived equivalences between relative Ginzburg algebras.
+Related results on derived equivalences of (relative) Ginzburg algebras from mutations of quivers with potentials were obtained in \cite{KY11,Wu21b}.
+We then further describe these derived equivalences in terms of the partial geometric model.

-Given a decomposition of a surface into $n$-gons and an edge $e$ of one of the $n$-gons which is not self-folded, there are $n-2$ possible \textit{flips} of the decomposition, which are obtained by replacing $e$ by a different diagonal contained in the $(2n-2)$-gon formed by the two adjacent $n$-gons of $e$.
+Given a decomposition of a surface into $n$-gons ($n\geq 3$) and an edge $e$ of one of the $n$-gons which is not a loop, there are $n-2$ possible \textit{flips} of the decomposition, which are obtained by replacing $e$ by a different diagonal contained in the $(2n-2)$-gon formed by the two adjacent $n$-gons of $e$.
 For example, the local pictures of the two possible flips of a decomposition into $4$-gons are depicted in \Cref{flipfig}.

 Starting with a flip of a decomposition into $n$-gons of the $2n-2$-gon and passing to the dual ribbon graphs, we obtain the local description of a flip of a ribbon graph at an edge $e$.
-The flip of an $n$-valent ribbon graph $\mathcal{T}$ at a not-self folded internal edge $e$ is defined by locally at $e$ changing $\mathcal{T}$ as above and away from $e$ not changing $\mathcal{T}$.
-The operation of flipping extends to ribbon graphs with singularities, such as ideal $n$-angulations as in \Cref{nangdef}, by keeping the set of singularities constant.
+The flip of an $n$-valent ribbon graph $\mathcal{T}$ at a non-loop edge $e$ is defined by locally at $e$ changing $\mathcal{T}$ as above and away from $e$ not changing $\mathcal{T}$.

-We proceed with describing flips of $n$-valent ribbon graphs with singularities in terms of contractions of ribbon graphs with singularities.
-It suffices to restrict to a flip at an edge by one step in the counterclockwise direction.
-We use the following graphical notation for ribbon graphs with singularities.
+We proceed with describing flips of $n$-valent ribbon graphs in terms of contractions of ribbon graphs.
+It suffices to restrict to a flip at an edge, which moves the edge by one step in the counterclockwise direction.
+We use the following graphical notation for ribbon graphs.
 The edges (interior and exterior) of a ribbon graph are denoted by straight lines.
-The singular vertices are denoted by $\times$ and the non-singular vertices are denoted by $\cdot\,$.
-If an external edge is labelled by an integer, that means that this edge represents that number of edges.
+The vertices are denoted by $\times$ and $\cdot$, we use $\times$ if we think of a vertex as a singularity of a not yet specified parametrized perverse schober.
+If an edge ends in an integer, that means that this edge represents that number of edges.

-The flip by one step is realized by the contraction which is everywhere trivial, except near the edge which is being flipped, where it can be depicted as follows.
+The flip by one step is realized by two spans of contractions which are everywhere trivial, except near the edge which is being flipped, where they can be depicted as follows.

 \begin{adjustwidth}{-0.8in}{-0.8in}

 \end{adjustwidth}